dylanwoodconsulting/ngrx-modules-workshop/notes.md

   - [x] testing selectors
     - [ ] even if tested projector functions, test entire whole
 - [ ] suggestions
+  - [ ] don't store classes and non-serializable data in state
+  - [ ] create vm selectors close to the component
+  - [ ] do not care what the shape of reducer is (abstracted out and away)
+  - [ ] actions and selectors are the api into ngrx
+  - [ ] prefer single action with lots of payload info to multiple actions being dispatched from an effect
   - [ ] https://dev.to/brandontroberts/maximizing-and-simplifying-component-views-with-ngrx-selectors-286j
   - [ ] singular vs plural action naming
     - [ ] can explicitly say 'single' as opposed to just no 's'